yolker123/examen_microservices/README.md

 # examen_microservices
 VOLPELLIERE Anthony

+EXO1

+**create the package.json**

+npm init -y

+**create the package-lock.json**

+npm install http

+**Create the image from the Doclerfile**

+docker build -t examen-nodejs .

+**Run the container**

+docker run -p 8080:8080  examen-nodejs

+**Push on docker hub**

+docker login
+docker tag examen-nodejs:latest yolker123/examen-nodejs:latest
+docker push yolker123/examen-nodejs:latest

+**KUBERNETES**

+minikube start

+kubectl apply -f node-deployment.yaml kubectl apply -f autoscaling_hpa.yaml

+EXO2

-Q1 : Microservices architecture is a style of software architecture where an application is developed as a set of small, independent services, each running a unique process and communicating via HTTP APIs.
-This differs from a monolithic application where all processes are tightly coupled and run as a single entity.
+Q1 : With microservices architecture, a program is created as a collection of tiny, self-contained services that interface with one another using HTTP APIs and each execute a distinct process.
+This contrasts with a monolithic application, in which every process is closely connected to every other and functions as a single unit.

-Q2 : - Microservices :
-- Advantages: Scalability, flexibility, independent deployment, resilience, ease of maintenance and integration of new technologies.
+Q2 : Microservices: - Benefits include ease of maintenance, scalability, flexibility, autonomous deployment, robustness, and integration with new technologies.
-- Disadvantages: Management complexity, communication challenges between services, need for distributed configuration management and monitoring.
+- Drawbacks: Complicated management, difficult inter-service communication, requirement for dispersed configuration management and monitoring.
-    - Monolithic:
+    - Unchanging:
-- Advantages: Simplicity of development, deployment and management, ease of testing.
+Benefits: Easy testing, straightforward development, deployment, and management.
-- Disadvantages: Difficulty of scaling, strong coupling, single deployment for the whole application, difficulty of integrating new technologies.
+- Drawbacks: Tough to scale, tightly coupled, one deployment for the entire application, challenging to integrate new technologies.

 Q3 : The application must be divided according to functionalities.
 On a large application, each service can have its own frontend, backend and database.
 A small application can separate these parts into 3.
 This reduces complexity, improves maintainability and facilitates scalability and upgrades.